rlauer6/doc-converter/README.md

 - `doc-converter-1.0.0-0.rpm`
 - `doc-converter-client-1.0.0-0.rpm`

 ...or some other versioned RPMs.
-Once more, this project's target is an RPM that you can then use to create a document conversion server.
-In other words, you build an RPM then follow some additional instructions in order to create the server.
+Once more, this project's targets are RPMs that you can then use to create a document conversion server and client.
+In other words, you build these RPMs then follow some additional instructions in order to create the server.

-If you don't want to create the RPMs you can try to download copies of the RPMs (no guarantees that they actually work however) from:
+If you don't want to create the RPMs you can try to download copies of the RPMs (no guarantees that they will actually work however) from:

 `https://doc-converter.s3-website-us-east-1.amazonaws.com`

 # Description

 Behind the scenes, the document conversion process uses LibreOffice's *headless* mode in a command line fashion.
-Yes, I know you can run LibreOffice as a server in headless mode, but my experience with that method has not been all that positive, hence this HTTP based conversion process pays the penalty of a fork and exec to execute `soffice` from the command line.
+While apparently you can run LibreOffice as a server in headless mode, my experience with that method has not been all that positive, hence this HTTP based conversion process pays the penalty of a fork and exec to execute `soffice` from the command line.